NaMasondo/alx-system_engineering-devops/0x03-shell_variables_expansions/README.md

 0-alias, script creates an alias
-1-hello_you, prints hello user, where user is the current Linux user 2-path, adds /action to the PATH and its the last directory
+1-hello_you, prints hello user, where user is the current Linux user 2-path, adds /action to the PATH and its the last directory 3-paths, counts the number of directories in PATH